 About Me

 To put it simply, I would categorize myself as a black sheep among the shepherd's flock.
-I’m an African American from Massachusetts, and having grown up in predominantly white spaces my whole life, I’ve been conditioned to critically see myself as different among the crowd.
+I’m an African American descendant of the enslaved (ADOS).
+I grew up in a predominantly white suburb in Massachusetts.
+And because of those things I’ve felt conditioned to critically see myself as different among the crowd.

-Thus, my racial difference would lead to a new path in regards to Civic Engagement and Service Learning.
-I wanted to serve the communities that felt unloved or unseen.
-I wanted people to know that they are loved, and since I grew up in a religious household, I noticed how this motif was consistent within Christianity.
+Consequently, my racial upbringing would lead me down paths of Civic Engagement and Service Learning as I wanted to serve the communities that felt different and outside the crowd.
+I wanted people to know that they’re seen, loved, and valued; and since I grew up in a religious household, I quickly noticed how this idea was consistent within the Christian faith.

 About This Site